apache/cloudberry-site/docs/developer/develop-extensions-using-rust.md

    ]
    ```

-4. Grant the current system user the permissions to the HashData Lightning directory.
-For example, if the current user is `gpadmin` and HashData Lightning directory is `/usr/local/cloudberrydb`:
+4. Grant the current system user the permissions to the Apache Cloudberry directory.
+For example, if the current user is `gpadmin` and Apache Cloudberry directory is `/usr/local/cloudberrydb`:

    ```bash
    sudo chown -R gpadmin:gpadmin /usr/local/cloudberrydb